Judy Millar. Courtesy the artist.

 Working from either her clifftop residence on Auckland's west coast, or a studio in Berlin, Millar is developing a series of projects over the next year.
 Her work will be included in the Galerie Mark Müller exhibition Tango Them Basel (11 June–23 July 2016)—which is part of the city of Zurich's centenary celebrations of the Dada movement.

 Can you tell us about the work that you are about to show in Zurich?

 This year is the centenary celebration of Dada and, of course, it is also the opening of Manifesta.
 So there will be a huge celebration happening in Zurich in June—this is where Cabaret Voltaire opened 100 years ago.
 I am in a show at Galerie Mark Müller that relates my work to Dada.
 My three-dimensional works are seen as having some relationship to Kurt Schwitters' Merzbau.
 It's an interesting fit.

 KBMI have heard Schwitters' formative installation Merzbau [the alteration of rooms in his family house into sculptural environments with elaborate angled surfaces] described as a 'walk-in collage' of different spatial and architectural features.
 Does this relate in someway to your own work?

-Merzbau explored new spatial ideas in art, and my work also relates to new kinds of space, specifically combining elements of architecture, sculpture and painting.
+JMMerzbau explored new spatial ideas in art, and my work also relates to new kinds of space, specifically combining elements of architecture, sculpture and painting.
 I am also interested in the idea of collage that Schwitters was using.
 Of course, he was collaging everyday material, and I am reassembling digital reproductions of my own painted images.

 KBMDo you have a name for these sculptural installation works?
 They still involve painterly elements—more precisely, digital reproductions of your paintings—and I am reluctant to simply refer to them as 'sculptures'.